CloudLabs-MOC/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_03_Managing_Windows_Server.md

 ### Note

-While performing the lab, when pasting commands, please use **Shift + Insert** to paste them into the Command Prompt in the upcoming steps.
+While performing the lab, when pasting commands, please use **Ctrl+v/ctrl+shift+v** to paste them into the Command Prompt in the upcoming steps.

 ## Exercise 1: Implementing and using remote server administration